 1. Fill the base with water:

-Once you’ve opened your gorgeous Moka Pot, unscrew the half and fill the lower base with water.
-Don’t fill it to the brim but instead see the screw outside (pic below) and fill the water only until that level.
+Once you’ve opened your gleaming and gorgeous Moka Pot, unscrew the half and fill the lower base with water.
+Don’t fill it to the brim but instead only till where the screw is (pic below) and fill the water only until that level.

 2. Put coffee in the funnel:

-Add the small funnel to the top of the lower brewer.
-Start filling it with coffee but make sure you don’t pack too much.
-I get the already roasted coffee by Lavazza but if you have a grinder at home, even better for your coffee.
+Add the small funnel to the top of the lower brewer and start adding coffee.
+Make sure you pack enough till the top.
+I get the already roasted coffee by Lavazza but if you have a grinder at home, even better to grind your fresh coffee.

-Once the coffee is on top of the lower brewer, make sure you screw it with the top half and pack it tightly.
+Once the coffee is on top of the lower brewer, make sure you screw the lower chamber with the top half and pack it tightly.

 4. Put it on the stove and wait

 Put the moka pot on the stove and wait for a few minutes till you hear a gurgling sound!

 5. Remove from the stove

-As soon you hear the wonderful sound of gurgling and see a brown liquid emerging to the top of the pot, remove the moka pot from the stove and switch off the gas.
+As soon you hear the wonderful gurgling and see a brown liquid emerge on the top of the pot, remove the moka pot from the stove and switch off the gas.
 I usually do it once the coffee comes to almost half its way.

 Which coffee brands should I use??